Edge for Private Cloud v. 4.16.09

 To later make the Router available, flush iptables:

 > sudo iptables -F

 You might be using iptables to manage other ports on the node so you have to take that into consideration when you flush iptables or use iptables to block port 15999.
 If you are using iptables for other rules, you can use the -D option to reverse the specific change:

 > sudo iptables -D INPUT -i eth0 -p tcp --dport 15999 -j REJECT

 Checking reachability status

-If the Router is reachable, the request returns HTTP 200.
+If the Router is reachable, the request returns "true" in the response and HTTP 200.

 To get reachable status of a Message Processor: